Shelley Fabares: 1950s

+Fabares made her acting debut at age three.
+At age 10, she made her first television appearance in a 1954 episode of Letter to Loretta, "The Clara Schumann Story".
+Her early television appearances included the Producers' Showcase adaptation of Our Town starring Frank Sinatra and Paul Newman.
+She played Young Cathy in a Matinee Theatre adaptation of Wuthering Heights.
 Fabares had small parts in The Girl Rush (1955), Never Say Goodbye (1956), The Bad Seed (1956), Rock, Pretty Baby!
 (1956), Jeanne Eagels (1957), Marjorie Morningstar (1958), and Summer Love (1958).

-On TV she was in Captain Midnight, Annie Oakley, Fury, and Colgate Theatre.
+On television, Fabares was on Captain Midnight, Annie Oakley, Fury, and Colgate Theatre.

 She portrayed Moselle Corey on Annette (1958) starring Annette Funicello.

-She guest starred on Mr. Novak, The Eleventh Hour, Arrest and Trial, and The Twilight Zone ("Black Leather Jackets").
+Fabares guest starred on Mr. Novak, The Eleventh Hour, Arrest and Trial, and The Twilight Zone episode "Black Leather Jackets".